azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 ## Create a GitHub project board

 Project boards on GitHub help you organize and prioritize your work.
 You can create project boards for specific feature work, comprehensive roadmaps or even release checklists.
 With project boards, you have the flexibility to create customized workflows that suits your needs.
-To organize and prioritize your work today, we are going to create a project board at the organization level.
+To organize and prioritize your work today, we are going to create a project board at the organizational level.
 Of course it is possible to create a board on repository level, but as we will create more repositories during the day and we want to visualize our work across all repositories, we create a board on organization level.
-GitHub provides different template for a project board.
+GitHub provides different templates for a project board.
 Today, we use the template _Automated kanban_.
 With this template, we get a simple board with three columns:
-- To do, for cards that must be done
+- **To do**, for cards that must be done
-- In progress, to display cards we are currently working on
+- **In progress**, to display cards we are currently working on
-- Done, cards we have completed
+- **Done**, cards we have completed

 Let us create the project board.
 Navigate to the _Project_ section of your organization and create a new project.
-Name the project _AcDC-Day4-Project_ give it a description.
+Name the project _AcDC-Day4-Project_ and give it a description.

 ![GitHub create project part1](./images/gh-create-project-part1.png)

 Select the _Automated kanban_ template and choose _Private_ for the visibility of the project.
-Link the project to your repository as well to be able to show issues on the board later.
+Link the project to your repository _myfirst-repo_ as well to be able to show issues and pull requests on the board later.

 ![GitHub create project part2](./images/gh-create-project-part2.png)

-After the project is created, we can add notes to plan and track our work.
+After the project was created, we can add notes to plan and track our work.
 There are already some example notes created in the _To Do_ column of the board.
 You can delete these notes, as we don't need them.
 A project board is made up of issues, pull requests and notes which are displayed as cards.
 Cards are categorized in columns of your choice.
 We can move cards from one column to another.
 As we have selected the _Automated kanban_ template, the board is made up of three columns, but you can add more columns to the board to categorize cards the way you want it.

-The project is already linked to the repository _myfirst_repo_.
+The project is already linked to the repository _myfirst-repo_.
 There is a _Menu_ button at the upper right corner of the board.
 When you click the button, you get an overview of activities and a list of linked repositories.

 :::tip
 📝 _Maybe the button is not visible, because there is the flyout dislayed that allows you to add cards.
 Close it and you will see the Menu button._